mkarthick19/Agoda-Compression/README.md

 generated, in some cases.
 Say the level 1 zip sizes are already same as MaxCompressedSizeThresold, then,

-level 2 zips would not have been generated and we perform only level 1 decompressions.
+level 2 zips would not have been generated as we cannot form a group of size more than one and we perform only level 1 decompressions.

-After level 1 decompressions, we merge the chunks that were split before by our compression algorithm and

-generates the required output files.
+After level 1 decompressions, we get the file chunks and we merge it and generates the required output files.

+Eg:

+Compressed Directory :

+Level2_part_0.level2.zip, File1_part_0.level1.zip, File2_part_0.level1.zip

+After 1st level decompression:

+File1_part_0.level1.zip, File2_part_0.level1.zip , File3_part_0.level1.zip, File3_part_1.level1.zip, File4_part_0.level1.zip

+After 2nd level decompression:

+File1, File2, File3, File4

 # Concurrency: